 No family.
 I won’t be around the people I’m thankful for.
 I can’t relive my favorite memories with relatives and create new ones.
 I won’t be able to meet new relatives.
 And I won’t be able to gossip about my least favorite relatives with my most favorite ones.

-Why I’m “not-so” Secretely Looking Forward to it
+Why I’m looking forward to it

-Lastly, it will definitely suck to be home alone on a holiday.
+Quiet time.
+It will definitely suck to be home alone on a holiday.
 But as active dads, alone time is something that we rarely see.
 And when we do, it’s usually while we’re cleaning, cutting the grass, or fixing something around the house.
-Even after the kids go to sleep we’re usually exhausted and only have a couple hours before it’s time for bed.
+Even after the kids go to sleep we’re usually exhausted and only have a couple of hours before it’s time for bed.
 So what I’m looking forward to more than anything is the day or two that I’ll have some quiet free time to myself.
 It’s really hard to see the picture from inside the frame.
 So instead of getting annoyed with my wife and son after 12 hours of being in the car with them, I’ll be at home reflecting on how much I’m grateful to have them in my life.

 Photo: © WONG SZE FEI / Adobe Stock.